How Long Does a Building Inspection Take?

 What affects report delivery time?

-• Reporting method — digital/app-based reporting is significantly faster than traditional methods
+- Reporting method — digital or app-based reporting is significantly faster than traditional methods

 Tips for a smooth inspection

-• Buyers: Allow at least 7-10 working days in your contract for inspection and report delivery.
-Attend if possible, and confirm all areas will be accessible on the day
+- Buyers: Allow at least seven to ten working days in your contract for inspection and report delivery.
+Attend if possible, and confirm all areas will be accessible on the day.

-• Sellers and agents: Ensure the inspector can access the roof space, subfloor, and all rooms.
-Allow 3-4 hours without time pressure
+- Sellers and agents: Ensure the inspector can access the roof space, subfloor, and all rooms.
+Allow three to four hours without time pressure.

 The bottom line